project-open-data/project-open-data.github.io/README.md

 ## License

-The project constitutes a work of the United States Government and is not subject to domestic copyright protection under 17 USC § 105.
+The project is a public domain work and is not subject to domestic or international copyright protection.
+See [the license file](LICENSE) for additional information.

-Members of the public who wish to contribute, are encourage to do so, but by contributing, dedicate their work to the public domain and waive all rights to their contribution under US copyright law.
+Members of the public and US government employees who wish to contribute are encourage to do so, but by contributing, dedicate their work to the public domain and waive all rights to their contribution under the terms of the [CC0 Public Domain Dedication](http://creativecommons.org/publicdomain/zero/1.0/).

-Code contributions are dedicated to the public under the terms of the [Unlicense](unlicense.md).
-Contributions to the text are dedicated under the terms of the [CC0 Public Domain Dedication](http://creativecommons.org/publicdomain/zero/1.0/).

 ## Privacy